Updated On : August 24, 2023

 Now, how it is to be done is the question.
 Firstly, while looking at the question, try to analyse whether you know the concept/answer of the question or not.

 If it is something you are well-versed with, then attempt it, and if you are not sure of it, you should surely abstain from trying such questions as this is not the time to check your capability.

 Before you start attempting the paper, read the question carefully and then decide whether you are sure about the answer or not before marking it.
 If you know nothing about the answer refrain from taking a chance by guessing the answer.

 Therefore, it is always recommended to read the question TWICE to grasp the objective of the question that has been asked in it.
 This is a part of the analysing process of the question mentioned above.

 Reading the question twice helps you get an idea of the topic the question may be related to and subsequently process your thinking in that direction.

 Dividing the paper into three sections is one of the best methods for scoring good marks in the Upcoming Judiciary Exams.

-You have to divide the question paper into three rounds i.e., easy questions, hot questions, and difficult questions.
+You have to divide the question paper into three rounds i.e., easy questions, hots (high order thinking skills) questions, and difficult questions.

-Firstly, you try to attempt the questions that you are very confident about and then move to the hot questions which are a little tricky to understand.
+Firstly, you try to attempt the questions that you are very confident about and then move to the hots questions which are a little tricky and time taking.